The Copenhagen Affective Disorder research Center (CADIC) consists of

 - Chair: Lars Vedel Kessing, full professor, MD, DMSc.

-- Martin Balslev Jørgensen, research professor, MD, DMSc., chair of the Depression biology group.
+- Martin Balslev Jørgensen, professor, MD, DMSc (leader of the Depression biology group)

-- Research assistants: Anne Præstegaard, lab assistant, Signe Dunker Svendsen, MHS, Carlo Volf, MAA, PhD, Philip Løventoft M.Sc., Lasse Nørregaard M.Sc., study nurses Bente Nørgaard Støyer, Rikke Møller Jensen and Annette Rothenborg
+- Research assistants: Anne Præstegaard, lab assistant, Signe Dunker Svendsen, MHS, Carlo Volf, MAA, PhD, Philip Løventoft M.Sc., Lasse Nørregaard M.Sc., study nurse Katrine Cramer.

 Research has for decades been translational in nature combining basic research in animal models conducted at the Laboratory of Neuropsychiatry with clinical studies on humans at the department.

-The Copenhagen Affective Disorder research Center was established in 2000 (entitled the Affective disorder research unit) and has a close collaboration with the Copenhagen Affective disorder clinic, which was established in 2002.
+The Copenhagen Affective Disorder research Center (CADIC) was established in 2000 (entitled the Affective disorder research unit) and has a close collaboration with the Copenhagen Affective disorder clinic.